By Target

 Contenders

-Deep integration with the Prime ecosystem, including 'Buy with Prime' and seamless tracking for a global logistics network.
+Deep integration with the Prime ecosystem, including 'Buy with Prime' and global logistics tracking.

-AI-powered 'Review Highlights' feature that summarizes thousands of customer reviews into actionable pros/cons, a feature Target's native reviews lack.
+AI-powered 'Review Highlights' feature that summarizes thousands of customer reviews into actionable pros/cons.

 Mature 'Scan & Go' implementation that includes 'Scan & Ship' for items not available in-club.